 2. Get ready for conflict situations

 When so many different people gather together, conflicts are almost unavoidable.
-However, if you know that certain issues such as politics or religion are likely to cause tension, just avoid them!
-I never bring up the question of childfree life since I know it would drive my aunt crazy!
-But when she starts talking about it I always try to make a joke of it and change the topic.
+However, if you know that certain issues such as politics or religion are likely to cause tension, avoid them!
+I never bring up the question of child-free life since I know it would drive my aunt crazy!
+But when she starts talking about it, I always try to make a joke about it and change the topic.
 Establishing taboo topics is also a good way to avoid conflict situations and stress.
 Just inform your guests of certain issues that are not acceptable to talk about in your house.

 3. Learn to say No

-People believe that they are obliged to meet their kinfolk and pretend to be happy about it each holiday season.
+People believe that they are obliged to meet their kinfolk and pretend to be happy each holiday season.
 But I think that we should learn to say No if we don’t want to do it.
 Sometimes it’s much better to celebrate holidays with your parents or kids only.
-When I started working I became extremely short of time.
-As a result I started distributing my time very reasonably and now I simply cannot afford to meet people who make me feel uneasy and waste my time on useless things.
+When I started working, I became extremely short of time.
+As a result, I started distributing my time very reasonably, and now I cannot afford to meet people who make me feel uneasy and waste my time on useless things.

 4. Accept the differences

-People’s behavior and opinions are their own business and you cannot change it.
-Most probably you can recognize a know-it-all expert, a complainer or a pessimist among your kindred, but you should accept this diversity.
+People’s behavior and opinions are their own business, and you cannot change it.
+You can probably recognize a know-it-all expert, a complainer, or a pessimist among your kindred, but you should accept this diversity.
 Learn to respect everyone’s personality and find some positive things about your relatives.
-For example, my cousin is always super-interested in my personal life, even when she’s not asked, but she can always give a worthy advice.
+For example, my cousin is always super-interested in my personal life, even when she’s not asked, but she can always give worthy advice.

 5. Create a comfortable environment